-Here are some examples of what is being done to help turn the tide and stop foreclosure quickly for distressed homeowners looking for a way out:
+Here are some examples of what is being done to help turn the tide and prevent foreclosure quickly for distressed homeowners looking for a way out:

 - Denver's Foreclosure Task Force recently issued its recommendations on how to reduce the number of homes in foreclosure.
 The Task Force report included four goals for reducing the number of foreclosures in the region: 1) stabilization continuum – providing early warning notices to prevent foreclosure; 2) education – consumer counseling on all phases of homeownership; 3) prevention and intervention – through counseling about homeownership and borrowing; and 4) legislation, policy and enforcement – creating clear guidelines to educate consumers regarding terms and conditions affecting homeownership.
 The group also recommended appointing a "foreclosure czar" or ombudsman to deal with the city's record foreclosure activity.